1vasari/nathan-mccallum.com/books.md

 - John Green, Looking for Alaska
 - Json Roberts, A Sense of the World: How a Blind Man Became History's Greatest Traveller
 - Karen M McManus, One of Us is Lying
-- Kevin & Alex Malarkey, lhe Boy Who Came Back From Heaven
+- Kevin & Alex Malarkey, The Boy Who Came Back From Heaven
 - Kevin J Anderson, Star Wars: Tales of the Bounty Hunters
 - Linda Buckley-Archer, Gideon the Cutpurse
 - Mark Manson, The Subtle Art of not Giving a Fuck
 - Mark Manson, Everything is Fucked: A Book About Hope
 - Mary Shelley, Frankenstein
 - Neil Young, Waging Heavy Peace
+- Nike Sulway, Dying in the First Person
 - Oscar Wilde, The Picture of Dorian Gray
 - Richard Dawkins, The Magic of Reality
 - Robert Jordan, Eye of the World